Set up packages for lecture. Don't worry about understanding this code, but

 16.658155515370705

 This number (like the population distribution) is fixed, and is not random.
-In reality, we would not be able to see this number – we can only see it right now because this is a pedagogical demonstration!
+In reality, we would not be able to see this number – we can only see it right now because this is a demonstration for teaching!

 Sample mean¶